 With winter well on the way, coughs, colds, aches and pains will be as common as dark nights’ drawing in.

 This is where ‘Pharmacy First’ comes in.
-Pharmacy First’ is available to people that are normally exempt from paying prescription charges.
+Pharmacy First’ is available to children aged 15 years and under.
 It means that those eligible don’t have to pay for certain over-the-counter medicines and instead, patients can see a qualified health professional at a pharmacy rather than make a GP appointment.

 By talking to your pharmacist first you can get the advice and medicines you need, to get you on the road to recovery, without having to see a doctor.
 Plus there’s no need to worry about having private conversations at the counter.
 Just ask to use the consultation room.
 All pharmacies operating the scheme have them.

-‘Pharmacy First’ is available for children and adults registered with Dudley and Wolverhampton GP practices who need medication for a number of common ailments.
-All you need to do is give the pharmacist your NHS number or your child’s NHS number to receive advice and, where appropriate, medicines free of charge.
+‘Pharmacy First’ is available for children aged 15 years and under who are registered with a GP practice in North Warwickshire or Coventry, who need medication for a number of common ailments.
+All you need to do is give the pharmacist your child’s NHS number to receive advice and, where appropriate, medicines free of charge.

-If you do not know your NHS number you can contact your GP practice and ask them to look it up for you.
-It’s important to note that the pharmacist may ask you to show them a passport, driving licence or some other proof of who you are.
+If you do not know your child’s NHS number you can contact your GP practice and ask them to look it up for you.

 Visiting your pharmacy first will also help to free up valuable GP time, which can be used to deal with more complex or serious health needs.
 A pharmacist will always advise you if they think you need to see a doctor.